getmyinterns/docs/gmi-docs/docs/school-admins/settings.md

 **5.** Enable self service job placements

 You can enable `Students` to accept `Jobs` proposals directly, without the need of approval.
-Bear in mind you need to also tick `Students` on point 8 below.
+Bear in mind you need to also enable `Students` on point 8 below.

 **6.** Enable `Internship Provider`agreement signature